jessmear/dev-dictionary/README.md

     Determine how to force errors or slow-loading during presentation.

 Stretch Goals
-    Implement edit and delete for terms .
+    Implement edit and delete for terms.
     Implement edit and delete for definitions.
     Implement edit and delete for users.